 - How to beat your competition and create competitive strategies

-- How to learn from your competitors good and bad decisions and moves
+- How to learn good and bad decisions and moves from your competition

 - How to copy your competitors and deliver their plans better on the market.

-How customers make a decision about which brand they will follow and worship in a fight?
+How customers make a decision about which brand they will follow and admire more in a conflict?

-Let me tell you a little story about one of the biggest companies today – how they have started and how they won the battle against the company who had much more customers and almost the same product.
+Let me tell you a little story about one of the biggest companies today.
+How they started and how they won the battle against the company who had much more customers and almost the same product.

 Facebook vs MySpace

 We all watched that film where Mark Zuckerberg wrote that amazing piece of formula on the window.
-But, really, why Facebook won the battle against MySpace, even if they had a similar software?
+But honestly, why did Facebook won the battle against MySpace, even if they had a similar software?

-MySpace probably had a better software at that time, since its a much older than Facebook, but Facebook had a better story and mission.
+MySpace probably had better software at the time, since It is much older than Facebook, but Facebook had a better story and mission.

 MySpace introduced to people the World of Social Media, but Facebook truly connected them among themselves.